Brand System / Scooters / Urban mobility / 1946-present

 That made the brand travel beyond transport.
 Vespa could live in street scenes, films, tourism memory, and fashion without losing the original mobility job.

-Vespa belongs in the archive because it shows how a product silhouette can turn a practical answer into a cultural code.
+Vespa belongs in Grow Your Brand because it shows how a product silhouette can turn a practical answer into a cultural code.

 For operators, the lesson is to let design make the constraint feel attractive.